 • Introduce students to books above their reading level

 • Teach critical listening

-You will receive your set of passwords from L4U when you enrol.
-If you have not received within the first few weeks contact Shandra Wiebe.
+Enrolled patrons will receive a set of passwords from L4U when you enrol.
+If you have not received these within the first few weeks, please contact Shandra Wiebe (email@example.com).
 Watch and review suggestions below, and then follow the circulation information further down the page.

 Downloading PDF and OPEN PDF Materials re Digital Kits